wp-plugins/email-marketing/readme.txt

 == Description ==

-[Drip](https://www.getdrip.com) is the easiest way to capture drive-by website visitors and engage with them through an email mini-course.
+[Drip](https://www.getdrip.com) is email marketing automation that doesn't suck.
+It's the easiest way to build your email list and engage your subscribers through an email mini-course.
+Easily send emails to your prospects, trial users and customers based on their behavior.

 The first step to setting up Drip is to install a snippet of JavaScript in the footer of your website, and this plugin makes that dead simple for our customers who run WordPress.

 = The Drip Process =